Preparing for a Fellowship

 Fellowships can vary significantly in their focus.
 Review the following types of fellowships, though some programs may combine aspects of more than one type.

-• Pharmacy industry fellowships prepare you to work in the pharmaceutical or bioparmaceutical industry in the process of drug development, marketing and the optimal use of medications.
+• Pharmacy industry fellowships prepare you to work in the pharmaceutical or biopharmaceutical industry in the process of drug development, marketing and the optimal use of medications.
 Fellowships may focus in areas including, but not limited to, medical affairs, regulatory affairs, clinical research, pharmacovigilance or health economics and outcomes research.

 • Clinical fellowships often involve research in a specialized area of pharmacy (clinical or other, such as health outcomes) and may also include training in clinical practice.